asherpasha/workshop_tutorial_api/README.md

 git commit -m "In progress!"
 ```

-Checkout the next branch to begin work on a query service.
+Checkout the next branch to begin work on a passthrough service.
 Follow along with the instructions in the README.md file under that branch.

 ```
 git checkout "tutorial/4"